 For this example we will use two entities - one containing the assay data and one with the structural data.
 The resulting IJC schema of this tutorial is displayed below (Fig. 1) and the files to be imported can be downloaded here:

 First, please create a new IJC schema with a local database as described here.
 Then you can create a structure entity called Structures and a standard entity called Assay data as described here in the documentation.
 Then, right click on the entity name and import the data to each of the entities - SDF file to the Structures and the TAB file to the Assay data.
+Please make sure you that you checked "First line is field names", in the first step of TAB file import (Fig. 2A) .
 Importing data into IJC is described here in the documentation or you can look into the tutorial.
-Please make sure you that you include the Structure_ID field in the Assay data as it is necessary for the relationship between the two tables.
-As soon as you have these two entities ready, you can bind them in a many-to-one relationship (Assay data Structure_ID are on the many side of the relationship and CdId in the Structures are on the one side) (Fig. 2).
+As soon as you have these two entities ready, you can bind them in a many-to-one relationship (Assay data Structure_ID are on the many side of the relationship and CdId in the Structures are on the one side) (Fig. 2B).
 The relationships are discussed here in the documentation or you can follow one of the other tutorials.

 The last preparation step will include the creation of a data tree called Complex data tree containing both Structures and Assay data entities as described here in the documentation or in the relational form tutorial with the Structures entity being the parent (Fig. 3).